-Add Kerberos application
+Add a Kerberos application

 Use the Access Gateway Admin UI console to add a Kerberos application with Okta.